-The question of how to best protect against ransomware attacks is rapidly gaining urgency in organizations of all shapes and sizes.
+The question of how to best achieve ransomware attack protection is rapidly gaining urgency in organizations of all shapes and sizes.
 Keeping recent, reliable, and ready to deploy local backups of your systems and files is one of the preferred ways to recover from attacks that make it through traditional security defenses.
 Unfortunately, this standalone tactic is rapidly becoming insufficient.

 The new challenge facing IT and security industries is the arrival of insidious forms of ransomware that in addition to attacking the live production environment, also target and infect backups.
 This type of ransomware comes in a variety of deployments and entry points, and can corrupt or infect the backup environment in such a way that malware is still present when the backup is used for recovery.
 As a result, the live production environment is re-infected, and the attacker can attempt to re-ransom the victimized company.